jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 	- Adds to latency.
 	- Cannot acquire a post-capture breakdown of traffic.

+> [!INFO] when a firewall recieves traffic it checks all the rules to allow or not a user. also can add checks to find the users an number of bytes and do accounting from it. but this can add latency

 Getting the Data (2)
-- Method 2: Capture packet headers –Either listen on a router, or a switch’s mirror port –Flexibility in processing of the packet headers
+- Method 2: Capture packet headers
+	- Either listen on a router, or a switch’s mirror port
+	- Flexibility in processing of the packet headers
 		- As in Method 1, there can be problems with respect to NAT.
 Do you get the packets pre/post NAT?
 		- Again, don’t know if packets get dropped.
+> [!INFO] network address translation, convert local to global address
+> can have problem if packets get dropped by the router. traffic jam in router ⇒drop packets and resend. still have to pay for dropped packets.

 Capturing Packets
 - Modern (usually managed) switches have a mirror port, in which a copy of every frame that goes through the switch also gets forwarded out the mirror port.